Published 18:19 IST, October 15th 2019

 Advertisement

 As per information available at Centres for Disease Control and Prevention (CDC) transmission occurs through tick bites or contact with sick monkeys.
-Hard ticks are reservoir of KFD virus and once infected, stays for life.
+Hard ticks are the reservoir of KFD virus and once infected, stays for life.
 Rodents, shrews, and monkeys are common hosts for KFDV after being bitten by an infected tick.
 KFDV can cause high fatality in primates.

 Advertisement